Best MSN in Nursing Administration – 2023

 Ambitious nurses can better learn to lead and manage quality-focused teams when they finish their online MSN in Nursing Administration at The University of Texas at Arlington.
 The degree combines knowledge areas of nursing theory, research, and informatics with leadership, financial management, and healthcare policy.MSN Programs

-- A 3.0 GPA is preferred for applicants
+- A 3.0 GPA is preferred for applicants.

-- A minimum of two years of clinical experience is required
+- A minimum of two years of clinical experience is required.

-- Designated as a Hispanic-Serving Institution by Dept. of Ed
+- Designated as a Hispanic-Serving Institution by Dept. of Ed.

 Queens University of Charlotte

-By blending business, nursing, and leadership best practices, students in the online MSN in Nursing Administration at the Queens University of Charlotte learn how to lead expectations-exceeding clinical teams.
+By blending business, nursing and leadership best practices, students in the online MSN in Nursing Administration at the Queens University of Charlotte learn how to lead expectations-exceeding clinical teams.
 The advanced degree includes 6 core nursing courses with 6 specialized leadership ones.MSN Programs

-- Courses are delivered via an asynchronous format for working nurses
+- Courses are delivered via an asynchronous format for working nurses.

-- Students learn about “The Business of Clinical Care"
+- Students learn about “The Business of Clinical Care.”

-- A private university in North Carolina known for its small class sizes
+- A private university in North Carolina known for its small class sizes.

 Nurses who choose to go back to school for their master’s degree might not know quite where to start when researching nursing administration programs.
 The following considerations provide a foundation that hopefully helps the decision-making process:

 - Does the MSN-Nursing Administration Program Offer Campus or Online Options?
-Most nurses who are looking to earn a master's degree are already working.
+Most nurses looking to earn a master's degree are already working.
 Some nurses may work twelve-hour shifts, nights, weekends, or holidays.
 Nurses may need a program with flexible times or even online courses.
 There are many online options for nurses seeking a degree in nursing administration.

 - Is the MSN-Nursing Administration Program Accredited?
 Ensuring accreditation is essential when choosing an MSN program.
 Nursing programs in the United States must be accredited by either the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN), or by local/regional entities.
-Prospective students should visit their state's board of nursing to find out which accreditations are acceptable for licensure and practice.
+Prospective students should visit their state's board of nursing to determine which accreditations are acceptable for licensure and practice.

 - MSN-Nursing Administration Program Course Topics- Many students may be unsure if the course content is what they are looking for.
 There are many management and executive-level careers for nurses, so those looking into nursing administration should make sure it is the right course of study for them.
 Common nursing administration concepts include informatics, organizational management, healthcare finance, and quality and safety in the healthcare setting.